-The Best Chewy Homemade Bagels are a bagel lovers’ dream!
-They are soft and chewy with a slight sweetness from the brown sugar and are delicious with cream cheese or avocado.
+These Homemade Everything Bagels are a bagel lover’s dream!
+They are soft and chewy with a slight sweetness from the brown sugar and are delicious with cream cheese, smashed avocado, or smoked salmon.

 I love how easy homemade bagels are to make and how they stay soft and chewy, even after reheating.
 I love to eat mine right out of the oven with cream cheese or toasted with smashed avocado and a hot cup of tea!
-Homemade Bagels can be an easy breakfast or a great afternoon snack.
+Giant Everything Bagels can be an easy breakfast or a great grab-and-go afternoon snack.

 One of the reasons these bagels are soft and chewy is because of the texture of the dough.
 I find that using almost 2 cups of warm water helps to provide a soft firm dough which equals a soft chewy bagel.
 I find that lot of times bagels can be a little tough and by the end of the bagel my jaw hurts too much.